cataniamatt/docker-guide/README.md

 WORKDIR /var/www/docker-test
 ```

-After the project directory is created, the 'requirements.txt' file will be copied to the working directory and then used to install all of the dependencies that are listed in it.
+After the project directory is created, the 'requirements.txt' file will be copied to the working directory and then used to install all of the packages that are listed in it.
 ```
 COPY requirements.txt requirements.txt

 RUN pip install -r requirements.txt
 ```

-Once all dependencies are installed, Docker will copy all of the project files inside the root directory on the machine into the working directory of the image.
+Once all packages are installed, Docker will copy all of the project files inside the root directory on the machine into the working directory of the image.
 ```
 COPY . .
 ```